jeffbuttars/virtualcandy/README.md

 ### vcstart

-Start a new virtualenv, or rebuild one from a requirements file.
-This function only works on your current working directory(all other functions work anyware within a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) project).
+Start a new virtualenv, or build one from a requirements file.
+This function only works on your current working directory(all other functions work anywhere within a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) project).
 If you run `vcstart` in a directory without a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) of the name defined by `$VC_DEFUALT_VENV_NAME` , then a new [Virtualenv](http://www.virtualenv.org/en/latest/index.html) will be created.
 After the [Virtualenv](http://www.virtualenv.org/en/latest/index.html) is created, if a requirements file is present, all of the packages listed in the requirements file will be installed.
-If a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) defined by the name `$VC_DEFUALT_VENV_NAME` already exists and a requirements file exists then no new [Virtualenv](http://www.virtualenv.org/en/latest/index.html) will be created, the packages listed in requirements file will be installed/updated if necessary.
+If a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) defined by the name `$VC_DEFUALT_VENV_NAME` already exists and a requirements file exists then no new [Virtualenv](http://www.virtualenv.org/en/latest/index.html) will be created, the packages listed in a present requirements file will be installed/updated if necessary.

+Any arguments given to the `vcstart` command will be considered package names and will be installed after the virtualenv is created.
+If package parameters are given and there is an existing requirements.txt file, the requirements.txt file we be updated to include the additional packages.

 ### vcactivate